Solve .NET Framework 4.5, 4.5.1 Issues with this Repair Tool

 There are many problems with the .NET 4.5 and .Net 4.5.1 Frameworks and to help with that, Microsoft has decided to issue an important update to its Repair Tool for that.
 Read below for more details on this.

 Microsoft has released the official .NET Framework Repair Tool in order to help users easily fix and solve annoying issues and problems with their .Net Framework versions.
 And now an important update has been released which takes care of issues with these specific versions – .NET 4.5 Framework and .NET 4.5.1 Framework.
-You can follow this link and get the latest version directly from Microsoft’s servers.

 The Repair Tool can only address MSI-installed updates of the .NET Framework from 3.5 SP1 to 4.5.1, and comes with a really small size of less than one megabyte.
 Also, it won’t affect the version which came pre-installed with your Windows install.
 And here’s the official changelog for all the changes:

 Quiet mode and Passive mode support through command line is added for the tool.
 Now, the tool does not require you to only run in UI mode.
 Therefore, the task can be automated.
 The tool now supports the .NET Framework 4.5 and the .NET Framework 4.5.1.
 Therefore, fixing and repairing are also applicable for these products.